hollonmj1/MSDS-692/README.md

 Trend Analysis: Explored how key indicators evolved between 2020 and 2022, including post-pandemic recovery.

 Technologies Used
-SQL (MySQL - run through a python interface using MySQL Connector) for data storage and querying.
+Python Census to make API request easier to implement SQL (MySQL - run through a python interface using MySQL Connector) for data storage and querying.
-Python (Pandas, Plotly, Dash, Matplotlib) for data analysis and visualization.
+Python (Pandas, Plotly, Dash, Matplotlib ) for data analysis and visualization.
 Jupyter Notebook for interactive exploration.
 GitHub for version control and collaboration.